t0mg/wordclock/README.md

   <img src="images/webui.png" width="200">
 </p>

-It is, of course, entirely possible to ditch that code entirely and use [ESPHome](https://esphome.io/) or [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) instead.
+It is, of course, possible to ditch that code entirely and use [ESPHome](https://esphome.io/) or [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) instead.

 ## Bill Of Materials